-- Cost of per credit tuition is posted on the Bellin College website under Future Student or Current Student, Tuition and Fees. - Students have access to their account information via the student information system and can also inquire at the Bursar's Office. - Charges reflect the College program option and year within the program and will vary depending on the curriculum schedule. - Book costs are not included in the tuition and fees charges.
+- Cost of per credit tuition is posted on the Bellin College website under Admissions then, "Tuition and Fees". - Students have access to their account information via the student information system and can also inquire at the Bursar's Office. - Charges reflect the College program option and year within the program and will vary depending on the curriculum schedule.

+Book costs are not included in the tuition and fees charges.
 See the website Textbook and Supply List.